Loir-et-Cher: Geography

 Loir-et-Cher is a part of the modern region of Centre-Val de Loire.
 Adjacent departments are Eure-et-Loir to the north, Loiret to the north-east, Cher to the south-east, Indre to the south, Indre-et-Loire to the south-west, and Sarthe to the west.

 The department comprises 6,314 km2, which makes it the 31st largest of the French departments in terms of area.
 The line of the river Loire traverses the land, ensuring easy communication between its own capital, Blois, and the vibrant cultural and commercial centres of Tours to the west and the fringes of the Seine-Paris basin at Orléans to the east.

 Its main rivers are the Loire, on which its prefecture (capital) Blois is situated, the Loir and the Cher.

 Principal towns

 The most populous commune is Blois, the prefecture.
 As of 2019, there are 6 communes with more than 5,000 inhabitants:

 Demographics

 The inhabitants of the department are called the Loir-et-Chériens.

 Politics

-The preseident of the Departmental Council is Philippe Gouet (UDI), elected in July 2021.
+The president of the Departmental Council is Philippe Gouet (UDI), elected in July 2021.